 Shark Dive Operator Initiative

-original mandate of Elasmodiver was to create an exhaustive
+original mandate of Elasmodiver was to create an exhaustive shark and ray

 field guide on the internet where divers could look